MFA: Self-Enrollment: Android - Microsoft Authenticator App

 • c) Select country and ensure you have entered the correct phone number before clicking Done.

-Your account is now set with MFA protection!
+Your account is now set with Multi-Factor Authentication protection.

-If you need assistance with MFA please contact IT Service Desk.
+If you need assistance with Multi-Factor Authentication please contact Information Technology Service Desk.

 Information Security: